-Royal Palm – The only turkey we raise that is not specifically raised as a meat turkey but more of an ornamental type dating back to the 1920s and 30s.
+The only turkey we raise that is not specifically raised as a meat turkey but more of an ornamental type are the Royal Palm turkeys, dating back to the 1920s and 30s.
 With the black and white color pattern, they are a very striking bird.
 They were recognized by the APA in 1977.

 Royal Palm toms weigh 18 to 20 pounds; hens 10 to 14 pounds.
 The Royal Palm is the only variety we have that wasn’t bred for meat production.
 Taste-wise they are a fine table bird, we rank them sixth not by taste but by the less filled out breast.
 For the most part, they are calm natured, but the hens tend to wander and can clear most fencing with ease.
 They are prolific egg layers and tend to go broody quickly.
 Once broody they are solid sitters and do well raising the poults.

-Bourbon Red – Named for Bourbon County in Kentucky where J. F. Barbee developed them in the late 1800s.
+Bourbon Reds were named for Bourbon County in Kentucky where J. F. Barbee developed them in the late 1800s.
 Due to their size, they were a popular meat bird.
 An interesting note: the Bronze, White Holland and Buff turkeys were bred together to develop the Bourbon Red.
 The color came mostly from selection from Buff.
 They were recognized by the APA in 1909.